someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ​>>>
 ```

-This is the REPL, the Python Read-Eval-Print-Loop.
-It is a great way to quickly test out some code.
-You can type in a command and press enter to execute it.
-The result will be printed to the screen.
-If you want to exit the REPL, type `exit()` and press enter.
+This is the Python <abbr title="Read-Eval-Print-Loop">REPL</abbr>.
+The REPL is a great way to quickly test code.
+You can type in a command, execute it by pressing the <kbd>Enter</kbd> key, and see the result printed to the screen.

+To exit the REPL, simply type `exit()` and press <kbd>Enter</kbd>.

-<h4>Variables and Functions</h4>
+<h4 id="variables-and-functions">Variables and Functions</h4>

-_Variables_ are used to store values.
+_Variables_ store values.
 They are created by assigning a value to a name.
 The name can be any combination of letters, numbers, and underscores, but it must start with a letter or underscore.

-_Functions_ are used to group code into a single unit.
+_Functions_ group code into a single unit.
 Functions can be called by using the function name followed by a list of arguments in parentheses.
 For this app we won't write any functions ourselves but we will call existing functions.

-In the following code we assign the value `Monday` to a variable named `today` and then use the `print()` function to print the value of the variable to the screen.
+In the following code, we assign the value `"Monday"` to a variable named `today` and then use the `print()` function to output the value of the variable.

 ```python
 >>> today = "Monday"